sannansaleem/Election_Analysis/README.md

         # Add a vote to that candidate's count
         candidate_votes[candidate_name] += 1
 ```
-The script above was used to itterate through rows *both* when accumulating results for cadidate and county replacing the neccessary variables as needed (refer to images for python script)
+The script above was used to itterate through rows *both* when accumulating results for cadidate and county replacing the neccessary variables as needed (refer to images for python script).
+The pyton script makes use of both lists and dictionaries as due to the difference in their properties where the differ in terms of mutability and indexing i.e. lists are ordered (indexed) whereas dictionalries are not

-#### Retrieving values
+#### <ins>Retrieving values </ins>

 There are two ways to retrive values from a dictionary using theier unique keys.
 The utilization of either syntax - **"square brackets"** or  **"get()" function** - While each code makes use of different variables in order to analyze a different scenario, the variables are replacable whereas the syntax stands.
 Use of either of the syntax's return the same result ceteris paribus but the use case is scenario dependant e.g should you expect an error when running your retreival, he get() funtion returns "None" or a default value of your choice, if the key is not found and so may prove easier to debug in the long run: